 Similarly, marrow also contains vitamin C, that aids in the formation of collagen in the brain.
 The collagen improves the strength of blood vessels, cells, muscles, and in short, everything in the body that is linked to the cardiovascular system.

 The health benefits of vegetable marrows become, in turn, beauty benefits.
 For instance, the low caloric content of bone marrows means they help you stay fitter and healthier.
 They also have no fat content and can be consumed in large portions, becoming a popular food choice.

 Marrows are rich in potassium, so they help improve your skin’s texture and feel and keep it healthy and fresh.
 The element of folate prevents premature aging and wrinkles.
 It makes the skin firm, supple, and toned, saving you from needing expensive cosmetic surgeries.

-Besides providing skin benefits, marrow also makes your hair firmer, shiner, and healthier.
-It usually is preferred to use marrows in hair masks in the form of pulp for the needed results.
+Besides providing skin benefits, marrow makes your hair firmer, shiner, and healthier.
+It is usually preferred to use marrows in hair masks in pulp for the needed results.

 Role in Disease Prevention

 Among the many benefits of marrows, one is the role they play in disease prevention.
 Marrows have the required nutrients that make the bones stronger and healthier.
 Thus, if you make them a part of your diet, they will help prevent or reduce the chances of osteoporosis.

 As mentioned above, in the health benefits of marrows, they can prevent kidney stones.
 This is highly helpful for those individuals who consume stone-producing foods in their diets in excessive amounts, like spinach, tea, chocolate, nuts, etc. Therefore, adding marrow to the diet can create the needed balance and help prevent future kidney problems.